-Iowa is prone to major flood events.
-The combination of heavy rainfall, rapidly melting snow, ice jams, overflowing rivers, saturated soils, and levee or dam failure only heighten the risk.
+Iowa is prone to major floods.
+The combination of extreme weather events like heavy rainfall, rapidly melting snow, ice jams, overflowing rivers, saturated soils, and levee or dam failure only heighten the risk.

 One of the worst (and longest) floods in the state’s recent history began on March 11, 2019, and lasted up until December 2019.
-At the beginning of the flood season, a disaster proclamation was made to 81 of Iowa’s 99 counties were given an indefinite flood warning or advisory.
+At the beginning of the flood season, a disaster proclamation was made to 81 of Iowa’s 99 counties in which they were given an indefinite flood warning or advisory.

 2. Severe Storms

 Iowa ranks 24th among the US states when it comes to total lightning-related deaths.
 Between 1959 and 2016, lightning strikes caused 74 fatalities in the Hawkeye State.

 The estimated losses were in the billions.
 No one expected the derecho to be as severe as it was, but government officials are now working on a wireless emergency alert system that will allow them to reach the community via mobile phones prior to another event like this.

 Hail storms are also common throughout the spring, summer, and fall months.
 One of the largest hailstones ever recorded in the state measured 7 inches!

 Storms are fascinating to watch yet can be surprisingly dangerous.
 They occur primarily during the warm months, which of course coincides with a greater number of people being outdoors.

 Anticipate the possibility of other disasters as a residual effect of a severe storm, for example, general flooding or flash floods, landslides, and power outages.
 Learn how to be prepared for lightning, thunder, and other severe storms here.

 While they can happen during any time of year and at any time of day, they generally occur between March and September, with May and June being the peak months, and between the hours of 1 and 8 pm.

-In the state’s recorded history, there have been six EF5 tornados with wind speeds exceeding 260mph.
-One of those occurred on May 25, 2008.
+One of these EF5 tornadoes occurred on May 25, 2008.
 The funnel cloud measured approximately 1,235 yards wide and it traveled almost 17 miles.
 It caused 50 injuries, 9 fatalities, and $75 million (2008 USD) in damages.

 Some cities throughout Iowa have tornado sirens to warn the public of severe weather and the possibility of a tornado developing.
 When you hear it, get to a safe place immediately.

 Designate an interior room of your home (with no exterior doors or windows) to be your “safe room”.
 In that room, you should store at least the basic provisions, such as long-lasting snacks, a first aid kit, a family 72-hour kit, and other items of personal need.

 4. Winter Storms

-Iowa has cold winters generally averaging 14°F in the northwest and low 20s F in the southeast.
+Iowa has cold winters generally averaging 14°F in the northwest and low 20s°F in the southeast.

 The average snowfall statewide ranges from 25 to 40 inches per season— January being the snowiest month.
 The snow doesn’t last long, however, occasional snowstorms and blizzards are known to occur.

 The most snow ever recorded in Iowa can be traced back to March 10, 1951, when a major storm dumped 27.2 inches of snow.
 The storm was relentless for 90 to 100 hours.
 It had sustained winds of 30 to 50 mph and peak winds of 70 to 90 mph.

 If a blizzard is in the forecast, begin making preparations beforehand to stay home or shelter in place.
 Most winter storms are predicted at least a few days in advance, so you should get any supplies you need and have them handy.

 Consider the likelihood of long-term power outages, blocked roads, and other disasters that may occur as a result of the storm.
 Try to postpone travel, and if you can’t, be sure to have a fully stocked winter car kit.

 Heavy rains trigger landslides and mudslides in slopes when the top soil is weak, heavily saturated, or recovering from a recent burn.
 Oftentimes, they cause severe damage.

 You should also look into the risk level of the main roads of transportation in your neighborhood and city.